rloganiv/realm-viz/README.md

 realm-viz
 ===
 A tool for visualizing annotated REALM data.
+Based on the [AllenNLP Demo](https://github.com/allenai/allennlp-demo).

 Requirements